 The level of deposit varies considerably but it’s key to remember that providing a higher deposit will always give access to a lower interest rate.
-A limited number of lenders will accept no deposit from a borrower, if their application is backed by a family member holding considerable savings as a guarantee.
-If that isn’t possible the minimum deposit that is widely accepted is 5 percent of the property value.
+A limited number of lenders will accept no deposit from a borrower if their application is backed by a family member holding considerable savings as a guarantee.

 If you’re looking for the lowest interest rates or for a lender to bend their lending criteria, a deposit of 25-30 percent will usually provide access to the most favourable terms.

 What schemes are there to help with deposits?

 There are currently several schemes available to support borrowers with limited deposit funds.
 The Help to Buy scheme provides access to a Help to Buy ISA, which can be used to build up the required funds to meet the minimum of 5 percent required to access the scheme.
 Help to Buy offer to provide up to 20 percent, or 40 percent in London, of the property value on new build homes, which will be added to the 5 percent held by the borrower.

 Alternative options have recently become available that allow borrowers to be supported by affluent parents or relatives, so that zero deposit is required to purchase a home.
 A small sector of lenders will allow wealthy guarantors to put up the equity they hold in property or savings to provide security for a loan.
 Borrowers should note that the lender will implement a legal charge over the property or funds, with the option to recall the debt if the borrower defaults on their mortgage repayments.
 Your parent or family member would be advised to seek legal advice before offering to act as a guarantor in these instances.